 The Chair’s letter should clearly show the considerations influencing the Chair’s decision to recommend the candidate for tenure and/or promotion.
 The Chair should also frankly discuss any of his or her misgivings, reflected in negative votes or abstentions by any member of the department, or noted in any of the letters of reference.
 Open discussion of misgivings gives the Chair’s ultimate decision much more credibility than an unalloyed letter of praise when the dossier indicates that some people have misgivings.
 If the Chair quotes from a departmental committee report, it should be attached.

 The letter must show the vote of the full professors: yes, no, abstain.
 If departmental policy calls for taking votes of other ranks, they should be reported also.
-Discuss any known or suspected reasons for negative votes or abstentions.
+Should 1) require faculty members provide reasons for “no” votes and abstentions; and 2) present that information in their review letter.
 (Abstentions are perceived as mildly negative votes.)
 State whether voting is closed (secret ballot) or open.

 Discuss the research/scholarship career thrust, strategy and emphases of the candidate.